Ex-social worker jailed for abusing boys in care during the ’70s and ’80s

-A 73-year-old former social worker, Raymond Poyner, has been sentenced to five years and one month in prison for sexually abusing two boys who were under his care during the 1970s and 1980s.
-The sentencing took place at North Somerset Courthouse on Friday, January 5.
+Raymond Poyner, 73, a former social worker, has been locked up for five years and one month at North Somerset Courthouse on January 5.
+He was found guilty of sexually abusing two boys under his care during the 1970s and 1980s.

-In a poignant victim statement presented during the sentencing hearing, he shared the lasting impact of the abuse: “Since my childhood, what Poyner did to me sticks in my mind, it consumes a lot of my thinking and the way I view my life.
-I still have no trust in anyone, and even after all this time, I find it difficult to form relationships.
+“Since my childhood, what Poyner did to me sticks in my mind, it consumes a lot of my thinking and the way I view my life.
+I still have no trust in anyone, and even after all this time, I find it difficult to form 1.
 I just cannot allow anyone to get close to me; I cannot take people into my confidence.”

-Despite the sentencing of Poyner, the victim admitted that he might never fully recover from the ordeal.
+He added that despite the sentencing, he may never fully recover from the ordeal.

-In October, Poyner pleaded guilty to two counts of indecent assault on a male person.
-He also pleaded guilty to a third charge related to the possession of indecent photos of children, including three images and one video, discovered in January 2021.
+In October, Poyner admitted to two counts of indecent assault on a male and possession of indecent child images found during a 2021 raid.
+The charges included three images and one video.

-Upon sentencing, Poyner received a lifetime sexual harm prevention order and is prohibited from working with children.
+He received a lifetime sexual harm prevention order and is banned from working with children.

-Recorder Jaron Crooknorth, presiding over the case, described Poyner as a predatory offender who had abused the trust placed in him to groom and exploit young boys.
+Recorder Jaron Crooknorth branded Poyner a “predatory offender” who exploited the trust placed in him to groom and abuse boys.

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.